Astros vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will see Nestor Cortes Jr. on the hill for the New York Yankees on Saturday at 1:05 PM ET.
+Gleyber Torres and the New York Yankees will look to find success against Jose Urquidy when he takes the mound for the Houston Astros on Sunday at 1:35 PM ET.

-The Astros are listed as -140 moneyline favorites in this matchup with the Yankees (+115).
-The total for the contest is set at 8.5 runs.
+The Yankees are the favorite in this one, at -120, while the underdog Astros have +100 odds to upset.
+The total for the contest has been set at 9 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.